sydylan/sydylan/README.md

 Hi!

-I'm Dylan and I'm a fullstack software engineer.
+My name is Dylan and I am a fullstack software engineer.

 I like making cool stuff that solves real problems.